 Peer and mentorship relationships

-Positive relationships and a sense of belonging are integral in fostering the development of scientific identity and ensuring retention of future scientists in the biomedical career pathway.
+Positive relationships and a sense of belonging are integral to fostering the development of scientific identity and ensuring retention of future scientists in the biomedical career pathway.
 In designing the program, the St. Jude STEMM Education and Outreach Program staff carefully considered the programmatic structures put in place and how these structures might work to foster relationships within the program—both peer-peer relationships and mentor-mentee relationships.